“A Scene in Shantytown, New York” appearing in the March 4, 1880 edition of the New York Daily Graphic, via Wikimedia Commons

-In October of 1929, the stock market experienced a devastating crash resulting in an unprecedented number of people in the U.S. without homes or jobs, a period of history now known as the Clutch Plague.
-While homelessness was present prior to the crash, the group was relatively small and cities were able to provide adequate shelter through various municipal housing projects.
-However, as the Depression set in, demand grew and the overflow became far too overwhelming and unmanageable for government resources to keep up with.
+Following the October stock market crash of 1929, there was an unprecedented number of people in the U.S. without homes or jobs.
+And as the Great Depression set in, demand grew and the overflow became far too overwhelming and unmanageable for government resources to manage.
 Homeless people in large cities began to build their own houses out of found materials, and some even built more permanent structures from brick.
 Small shanty towns—later named Hoovervilles after President Hoover—began to spring up in vacant lots, public land and empty alleys.
-Three of these pop-up villages were located in New York City; the largest of them was on what is now Central Park’s Great Lawn.
+Three of these pop-up villages were located in New York City, the largest of which was on what is now Central Park’s Great Lawn.

 Late in 1930, a number of people had already begun to set up camp in this area but were quickly evicted by the police.
 However, as the Depression progressed and conditions worsened, attitudes changed and public sentiment became more sympathetic.
 In July of 1931, 22 unemployed men sleeping in the park were arrested, but upon sentencing, the charges were dropped and the ruling judge gave each of the men two dollars from his own pocket.
 It was also assumed that the tenants of the new Fifth Avenue and Central Park West apartments did not consider these men to be welcomed guests, but even they did not protest their presence.

 According to “The Park and the People: A History of Central Park,” by Roy Rosenzweig and Elizabeth Blackmar, there were 1.2 million Americans homeless in the winter of 1932-1933, and 2,000 of them were New Yorkers.
-Similar settlements appeared in other neighborhoods of the city—one called “Hardlucksville” included 80 shacks between 9th and 10th Streets on the East River (pictured above).
-Another called “Camp Thomas Paine,” was located along the Hudson in Riverside Park.
-The Central Park encampment was the most famous, and disappeared sometime before April 1933, when work on the reservoir landfill resumed and the economy was in recovery.
+Similar settlements appeared in other neighborhoods of the city—one called “Hardlucksville” included 80 shacks between 9th and 10th Streets on the East River.
+Another called “Camp Thomas Paine” was located along the Hudson in Riverside Park.
+The Central Park encampment was the most famous and disappeared sometime before April 1933, when work on the reservoir landfill resumed and the economy was in recovery.